prise-3d/ipfml/docs/source/index.rst

 What's IPFML ?
 =================

-IPFML is a python ackage developed during a thesis project.
+IPFML is a python package developed during a thesis project.

 .. toctree::
    :maxdepth: 3